 An effective team requires the vision and direction of an effective leader.
-In medicine, this means having a clinical leader who will ensure that the team as a whole functions effectively and facilitates decisionmaking.
+In medicine, this means having a clinical leader who will ensure that the team as a whole functions effectively and facilitates decision-making.
 Physicians are uniquely situated to serve as clinical leaders.
 By virtue of their thorough and diverse training, experience, and knowledge, physicians have a distinctive appreciation of the breadth of health issues and treatments that enables them to synthesize the diverse professional perspectives and recommendations of the team into an appropriate, coherent plan of care for the patient.

-As leaders within health care teams, physicians individually should:
+As clinical leaders within health care teams, physicians individually should:

-- (a) Model ethical leadership by: - (i) understanding the range of their own and other team members' skills and expertise and roles in the patient's care; - (ii) clearly articulating individual responsibilities and accountability; - (iii) encouraging insights from other members and being open to adopting them; - (iv) mastering broad teamwork skills. - (b) Promote core team values of honesty, discipline, creativity, humility, and curiosity and commitment to continuous improvement. - (c) Help clarify expectations to support systematic, transparent decision making. - (d) Encourage open discussion of ethical and clinical concerns and foster a team culture in which each member's opinion is heard and considered and team members share accountability for decisions and outcomes. - (e) Communicate appropriately with the patient and family and respect their unique relationship as members of the team.
+- (a) Model ethical leadership by: - (i) understanding the range of their own and other team members' skills and expertise and roles in the patient's care; - (ii) clearly articulating individual responsibilities and accountability; - (iii) encouraging insights from other members and being open to adopting them; - (iv) mastering broad teamwork skills. - (b) Promote core team values of honesty, discipline, creativity, humility, and curiosity and commitment to continuous improvement. - (c) Help clarify expectations to support systematic, transparent decision making. - (d) Encourage open discussion of ethical and clinical concerns and foster a team culture in which each member's opinion is heard and considered and team members share accountability for decisions and outcomes. - (e) Communicate appropriately with the patient and family, respecting the unique relationship of patient and family as members of the team. - (f) Assure that all team members are describing their profession and role